2025 Scholarship Recipient

 2024 Scholarship Recipient

-Congratulations to this year’s Linemen of POCo Scholarship winner, Jeffrey Pierson, a senior graduating from Newport High School.
-You may have seen Jeffrey working hard—literally running to help customers—at the Newport Ace Hardware for the last two years.
+Jeffrey Pierson, the 2024 Linemen of POCo Scholarship recipient graduated from Newport High School.
+If you live in Newport, you may have seen Jeffrey working hard—literally running to help customers—at the Newport Ace Hardware during high school.

 He is also a three-sport athlete, having played basketball, tennis and football.
 Jeffrey wants to follow in the footsteps of his uncle, who is a retired lineman.
 He has always wanted to work in the trades and enjoys being outside and working with his hands.
 In addition, Jeffrey wants to be an asset to his community and provide for his family as a lineman.